Juniper/py-jnpr-wlc/README.md

 ## WLC Class Methods

-  There are really only three significant call methods: `open`, `execute`, and `close`.  open sets up the HTTP/s transport internals and verifies authentication credentials. close performs any necessary object cleanup. execute transmits an XML RPC and return back the XML response
+  There are really only three significant class methods: `open`, `execute`, and `close`.  open sets up the HTTP/s transport internals and verifies authentication credentials. close performs any necessary object cleanup. execute transmits an XML RPC and return back the XML response

   While you can use the `execute` method to perform RPC transactions, you will generally use the `rpc` attribute to metaprogram so you don't need to hassle with a lot of XML generation.
 If you